MacroNav: Multi-Task Context Representation Learning Enables Efficient Navigation in Unknown Environments: Experiment

 We conduct ablation experiments on our multi-task self-supervised learning framework to verify the necessity of each task combination.
 We pre-train the context encoder using single tasks and pairwise combinations, then jointly train them with the same RL policy and evaluate navigation performance in identical test environments (hard difficulty).

-\textbf{Reconstruction Accuracy:} Table~\ref{tab:ssl_pred_abla} shows reconstruction performance for each task.
-When all three tasks are used simultaneously, reconstruction accuracy is highest for two tasks (FOV and MAE), with only SPM showing slight degradation.
+\textbf{Reconstruction Accuracy:} As shown in Table~\ref{tab:ssl_abla}, combining all three tasks yields the highest reconstruction accuracy for FOV and MAE, with only SPM showing slight degradation.
 This indicates the three tasks are mutually related and complementary at the representation level.

-\textbf{Navigation Performance:} Table~\ref{tab:ssl_nav_abla} presents navigation results.
+\textbf{Navigation Performance:} The navigation results in Table~\ref{tab:ssl_abla} further validate this complementarity.
 Using all three tasks achieves the highest SR and SPL.
 Among individual tasks, FOV performs best, likely because local geometric understanding is most directly relevant to waypoint selection.
 The FOV+MAE combination improves performance, whereas FOV+SPM degrades it.
 We attribute this to inherent tension between global scene understanding and local geometric recognition.
 However, MAE alleviates this tension by enforcing understanding of visible regions, bridging the gap between global and local representations.